 There’s a large kiosk at the front of the parking area.
 The trailhead for all three trails is just to the right of the trail kiosk.
 You will see a trail marker, too.

 The hike begins on a grass trail through a meadow.
 This is the coastal grassland section.
 It’s made up of perennial grasses for nesting birds, like sparrows.

-At the .1-mile mark, you will have the option to turn left onto the Field Loop.
+At the 0.1-mile mark, you will have the option to turn left onto the Field Loop.
 For the Beach Trail, continue straight ahead to enter the coastal shrubland.

 This section is replete with wax myrtles.
 This fast-growing native shrub produces small berries.
 These trees provide plenty of food and perches for birds.

-At the .2-mile mark, you can turn left for the Woodland Loop, but continue forging ahead on the Beach Trail.
-In a few more steps, you will arrive at Custis Pond.
+At the 0.2-mile mark, you’ll reach an intersection for the Woodland Loop, but continue ahead on the Beach Trail.
+You will shortly arrive at Custis Pond.